Tangle-tree duality in abstract separation systems: Introduction

 Our duality theorem will easily imply the two known tangle-type duality theorems from graph minor theory: the classical Robertson-Seymour one for tangles and branch-width in graphs~\cite{GMX}, and its analogue for matroids~\cite{BranchDecMatroids, GMX}.
 This has been shown in detail in~\cite{TangleTreeGraphsMatroids}.

-It will also imply new, tangle-type, dual\-ity theorems for all the other classical width parameters: for each of these we shall find an~$\F$, encoding some specific type of consistency, such that the graphs where this parameter is large are precisely those with an $\F$-tangle. \footnote{The most prominent of these, perhaps, will be tree-width and path-width.} \COMMENT{} The known duality theorems for these width parameters, in terms of concrete HCSs, will follow from our duality theorem in terms of abstract HCSs, but not conversely.
+It will also imply new, tangle-type, dual\-ity theorems for all the other classical width parameters, such as tree- and path-width: for each of these we shall find an~$\F$, encoding some specific type of consistency, such that the graphs where this parameter is large are precisely those with an $\F$-tangle. \COMMENT{} \COMMENT{} The known duality theorems for these width parameters, in terms of concrete HCSs, will follow from our duality theorem in terms of abstract HCSs, but not conversely.
 This, too, has been shown in~\cite{TangleTreeGraphsMatroids}.

-Our result will also imply duality theorems for $k$-blocks, the main concrete HCS for which no duality theorem has been known, and for any specified type of classical tangles (rather than all of them).
+Our result will further imply duality theorems for $k$-blocks, the main concrete HCS for which no duality theorem has been known, and for any specified type of classical tangles (rather than all of them).
 This has been done in~\cite{ProfileDuality}.